ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/proposal/_index.md

 There popups a progressbar when you type some attributes needing visual modifications like rotation and alpha.

 # Custom shapes and animations
-These are designed as in `PhotoShop` and `Figma`, but bound-able to foreign Kotlin data.
+These are designed as in `PhotoShop` and `Figma`, but embeddable in mainstream systems and bound-able with foreign Kotlin data.
 It sounds difficult but doable for a qualified official team.
 Even if it's not realized, this proposal is significant enough to beat other patterns.